 Your car is protected by auto insurance.
 Your house is protected by homeowners insurance.
 Your trip to Africa can be protected by travel insurance.
 If you’re considering the purchase of international coverage for flights, hotels, tours, and safaris, here are just a few things to keep in mind as you look.

+Please note: The following is not professional advice.
+Professional advice is best given by professionals. 🙂 We are only travelers, not lawyers or insurance salespeople.
+This post summarizes things to consider, nothing more.
 Please confirm specific details before purchasing any policy.
 Details can change quickly and their current policy may not exactly reflect what I’ve covered here.

-3 Best Travel Insurance Options for African Travel
+3 Travel Insurance Options for Africa Travel

-- SafetyWing: This is a popular option for longer term travelers (like digital nomads) but is a good option for shorter term travel as short as 5 days.
+- SafetyWing: This is a popular option for longer-term travelers (like digital nomads) but is a good option for shorter-term travel as short as 5 days.
 Works on a subscription model – and is renewable while you travel.

 Best Travel Insurance for Africa: The Do’s and Don’ts